 I'm a law professor at the University of Iowa.
 My research focuses on:

 My research merges traditional legal analysis with economics and statistics.
 I am particularly interested in using game theory, probability theory, and experimental economics as tools of doctrinal analysis.
 I write about topics in Evidence Law, Antitrust Law, and Law and Economics.

 The thesis of my recent work in Evidence Law is that probability theory can be used to clarify the fact-finding process and the rules of evidence.
 In one of my papers, Probative Inference from Phenomenal Coincidence, I use simple numerical models to illustrate errors and imprecision in common articulations of the lack-of-accident theory in Rule 404(b)(2) of the Federal Rules of Evidence, and equivalent state codes.
 Another of my papers, A Likelihood Story, tackles the century-old puzzle of deciding how to conceptualize the fact-finding process.
 The paper shows frustration with decades of efforts to describe fact-finding in terms of probabilities can be avoided by instead modeling fact-finding in terms of the different but related idea of likelihoods.
 This revised understanding clarifies the common structure of the different burdens of persuasion and offers normative suggestions for improving fact-finding by drawing attention away from the subjective beliefs of the fact-finder.

 My work in Antitrust Law seeks to improve the fit between legal analysis and economic theory.
 For example, in What Structural Presumption?
 I show how a seemingly innocuous bit of legal formalism has subtly displaced economic analysis in an important aspect of merger analysis.
-In a similar vein, one of my recent working papers, The Logic of Market Definition, seeks to clarify how market definition should be conducted in antitrust cases.
+In a similar vein, a forthcoming paper, The Logic of Market Definition, seeks to clarify how market definition should be conducted in antitrust cases.
 By clarifying the economic content of the market concept, this paper is able to identify several common fallacies in market definition.
 These include the tendency to view markets as natural or corporeal entities; the tendency to think of markets as concepts independent of a theory of anticompetitive injury; and the tendency not to miss how relevant markets may differ for different theories of harm, even within a common case or controversy.